facelessuser/coloraide/docs/src/markdown/strings.md

     Color("rgb(30.34567543% 0.0234567% 100%)").to_string(rounding='sigfig', percent=True)
     ```

     The number of significant figures is controlled via the `precision` parameter.
-Generally, values should be greater
+Generally, values should be between
-    than 0 with 17 being the largest precision that is supported by double-precision floating point numbers.
+    [1, 17] with 17 being the largest precision that is supported by double-precision floating point numbers.
 For
-    convenience, `#!py 0` can be used as a shortcut for rounding whole integers, and if a negative value is provided,
+    convenience, `#!py 0` can be used as a shortcut for rounding whole integers.
+Any values that exceed this
-    the precision will just default to `#!py 17`.

-    Admittedly, this can be less useful as it can give significance to very, very small values beyond a reasonable,
-    measurable precision for a specific color space.
+    specification are ignored and full precision (`#!py 17`) is used.

+    This is similar to how floating point numbers actually work, the difference being that the number of significant
+    figures can be controlled.
+Since this will emphasize very small values, which may be well below the resolution that
+    a color space can guarantee accuracy for, this isn't always recommended unless you want to get the exact values
+    stored in a color.

+    ```py play
+    c = Color('srgb', [2e-203] * 3)
+    c.to_string(color=True, rounding='sigfig', precision=17)
+    c.coords(rounding='sigfig', precision=17)
+    ```

 2. `decimal` is a rounding approach that ensures rounding to a specific decimal position, the default being 5.